Anil Srinivasan: Collaborative work

 film actress and Bharata Natyam dancer Shobana, Supratik Das and others.
 He has also worked with prominent film musicians such as Singer Srinivas (singer), Chinmayi, Saindhavi, Shweta Mohan, Naresh Iyer, Madhu Balakrishnan, Harini, Anuradha Sriram, Navin Iyer and others.

-Through his collaboration with vocalist Sikkil Gurucharan, includes 6 published albums and several national and international tours.
+His collaboration with vocalist Sikkil Gurucharan, includes 6 published albums and several national and international tours.

 He is also known for having organized alternative performing arts platforms and festivals such as the Festival of Parallels, an annual festival in the city of Chennai, the Children's Musical Rhapsody(an annual children's arts festival). and his television show "Keys and Conversations" on NDTV-Hindu, co-anchored with Anuradha Ananth.
 He regularly works and records with noted vocalist and composer Vedanth Bharadwaj.
 Anil has also worked with UK-based Milapfest in cross-cultural educational projects.

 Internationally, he has worked with the Eli Yamin Jazz Quartet (from the US), Pete Lockett (Percussion), Dominique DiPiazza, Randy Bernsen (Guitar), Mark Stone in a recent collaborative performance, members of the National Traditional Performing Arts repertory in Korea (where he was invited as an Artist-In-Residence).

 He has worked with well-known dancers including the Dhananjayans, Ramli Ibrahim from Malaysia, Anita Ratnam, Anandavalli (Australia) and the Lingalayam Dance Company, among others.
 He composes and scores music for several productions in the theatrical space as well.
-In 2013, Anil embarked on a project with the Southbank Centre's famed Alchemy Festival, where he has trained teachers of Western Classical music in the nuances and pedagogy of Indian music in classrooms.
+In 2013, Anil embarked on a project with the Southbank Centre's famed Alchemy Festival, where he trained teachers of Western Classical music in the nuances and pedagogy of Indian music in classrooms.